3liz/lizmap-documentation/source/publish/configuration/legend.rst

 You can create groups in your legend.
 Lizmap will use them too in the web interface.

+You can use the :guilabel:`Mutually exclusive group` checkbox when clicking on a group to have some radio buttons in Lizmap.

 If you want to collapse some groups by default, you need to use a JavaScript snippet, see :ref:`adding-javascript`.